davelevine/portfolio/data/now/now.md

 ## Personal

-> **Update:** I finally got around to reading [The Hitchhiker's Guide to the Galaxy] by Douglas Adams.
-This is one I've had in my queue for some time now, and I'm glad I finally got around to it.
+> **Update:** I started reading [Endurance: Shackleton's Incredible Voyage] by Alfred Lansing.
+While it's certainly a compelling survival story, it's also a masterclass in crisis leadership through unimaginable adversity.
+I'm enjoying every second of it.

 I've officially been in my house for 8 years now.
 Between that, my wife, and two kids, I have no problem staying busy.
 It’s hard to believe I’ve been working remotely for nearly 4.5 years, which allows me to maintain a healthy work-life balance.
 Watching my kids grow up so quickly has been both wonderful and surreal.

-I’m currently reading [The Hitchhiker's Guide to the Galaxy] by Douglas Adams.
-This is one I've had in my queue for some time now, and I'm glad I finally got around to it.
-Once I finish, I'll be getting back to [Meditations] by Marcus Aurelius.
+I really enjoy reading, although I don't get to do it as often as I'd like.
 A non-exhaustive list of some of the books I've enjoyed over the years can be found [here].

 Also, I've been getting back into exercising after a prolonged hiatus.
 It's been great to prioritize my health and well-being again.
 Small steps, but I'm feeling better for it.